Chocolate4U/Iran-sing-box-rules/README.md

 # :handshake: Contribution
 All contributions are welcome and appreciated.
 You can contribute to this project in 2 ways:
-1. Contribute to it's upstream sources
+1. Contribute to its upstream sources
    Do you know a Domain that should be bypassed? report it to [Iran Hosted Domains](https://github.com/bootmortis/iran-hosted-domains)
-   Do you know a persian advertisement domain that should be blocked or a false positive? report it to [PersianBlocker](https://github.com/MasterKia/PersianBlocker)
+   Do you know a Persian advertisement domain that should be blocked or a false positive? report it to [PersianBlocker](https://github.com/MasterKia/PersianBlocker)
    Do you know...
-OK you got the idea!
+OK, you got the idea!
 2. Contribute directly to this project
-   Report issues, open pull requests, suggest new sources or categories or any idea in general to make this repository more useful for everyone.
+   Report issues, open pull requests, suggest new sources or categories or any idea, in general, to make this repository more useful for everyone.

 :raising_hand_man: Also one more thing, if this repository was useful to you, kindly leave a :star: up there so this project can be seen by more people.